openlayers/openlayers/tasks/readme.md

 Builds examples and the example index.

-## `check-example.js`

-Runs an example in PhantomJS and returns an exit code != 0 after printing a stack trace when something is wrong with the example.

-To check the `simple.html` example when on master, first run the `build-examples.js` task, then invoke

-    node tasks/check-example.js build/hosted/master/simple.html

-## `serve.js`

-Run a debug server that provides all library sources unminified.
-Provides a static server for examples and tests.
-See the `--help` option for more detail.

-    node tasks/serve.js --help

 ## `test.js`

 Run the tests once in a headless browser.
 Note that you can also run the tests by running the `serve.js` task and then visiting the root of the test directory in your browser.